-Staff Training on Basic Educational Rights: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the basic educational rights of youth in detention.
+Staff Training: Educational Rights: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the educational rights of youth in detention.
 Threats to take educational opportunities away from youth as punishment and limiting the number of units and/or courses a youth can enroll in due to staffing limitations are prohibited by law.
-Writing up youths for "staff manipulation" or deducting behavioral points from youth who repeatedly ask staff for access to the computers needed to complete schoolwork is also a serious concern.
-Basic guidelines need to be established for all staff to follow when making decisions or issuing punishments that can impact a youth's education.
-Youths and families should also be receiving the Educational Handbook produced by the County Office of Education as required by Title 1.
+The facility must set up guidelines and parameters for staff to rely on when making decisions and issuing punishments that can impact a youth's education.
+Writing up youths for "staff manipulation" or deducting behavioral points for repeatedly asking staff members for computer access to complete their schoolwork is a serious concern that must be addressed.
+Youths and families should also be receiving the Educational Handbook produced by the County Office of Education.